zhenglinxiao/takehome-assignment-f20/README.md

 http://127.0.0.1:8080/shows
 ```

 This should return a properly formatted [JSON](https://www.w3schools.com/whatis/whatis_json.asp) response that contains a list of all the `shows` in the mockdb.
-If you call this endpoint **after starting the server**, you should get this response in Postman/ARC:
+If you call this endpoint **after starting the server**, you should get this response in Postman:

 ```
 {